Posted on April 25, 2026

 | Rowan Drakenson

-Preface: This is the first post in the Current series, which turns directly to movement as a practical question rather than only a metaphysical one.
-The new book, Current, addresses this in a more applied way.
-See the book description here: Current on Amazon.
+Preface: This is the first post in the Beyond Manifestation series, which turns directly to movement as a practical question rather than only a metaphysical one.
+The new book, Beyond Manifestation, addresses this in a more applied way.
+See the book description here: Beyond Manifestation on Amazon.

 Posted on February 25, 2026